scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Debugging Cases
 ---------------

-By default, all the raw results from each case's simulation run prior to postprocessing are saved to the corresponding Case object.
+By default, all the raw results from each case's simulation run prior to postprocessing are saved to the corresponding `Case` object.
 Individual cases can be interrogated by looking at these raw results, or by indicating that their results should be highlighted in plots.
 If some cases fail to run, *monaco* will mark them as incomplete and those specific cases can be rerun without requiring the full set of cases to be recomputed.
 A `debug` flag can be set to not skip over failed cases and instead stop at a breakpoint or dump the stack trace on encountering an exception.

 Saving and Loading to File
 --------------------------

-The base Sim object and the Case objects can be serialized and saved to or loaded from `.mcsim` and `.mccase` files respectively, stored in a results directory.
-The Case objects are saved separately since the raw results from a run of the simulation can be arbitrarily large, and the Sim object can be comparatively lightweight.
+The base `Sim` object and the `Case` objects can be serialized and saved to or loaded from `.mcsim` and `.mccase` files respectively, stored in a results directory.
+The Case objects are saved separately since the raw results from a run of the simulation may be arbitrarily large, and the Sim object can be comparatively lightweight.
 Loading the Sim object from file will automatically attempt to load the cases in the same directory, but can also stand alone if the raw results are not needed.

 Alternatively, the numerical representations for input and output variables can be saved to and loaded from `.json` or `.csv` files.
 This is useful for interfacing with external tooling, but discards the metadata that would be present by saving to *monaco*'s native objects.